DeSoto Community Foundation donates $5K to area families in need

 Contact the DeSoto County Chamber of Commerce at 863-494-4033 or chamber@desotochamberfl.com for more information.

-DeSoto Community Foundation was formed as a 501(c)(3) for charitable, scientific, literary or education purposes within the purpose of finding ways to enhance quality of life in DeSoto County.
+DeSoto Community Foundation was formed as a 501©(3) for charitable, scientific, literary or education purposes within the purpose of finding ways to enhance quality of life in DeSoto County.

 Post a comment as